caraya/gulp-starter-2021/src/md-content/testing-with-mocha-and-playwright.md

 });
 ```

-I've taken a smaller set of tests to illustrate some things I found particularly useful.
+I've taken a small set of tests to illustrate some things I found particularly useful.

 The first test checks the content of the page's heading using Playwright's [page.$eval](https://playwright.dev/docs/api/class-page/?pageevalselector-pagefunction-arg#pageselector) to query the document for one instace.